2022 Masters Odds: Collin Morikawa Shoots Up Board, Trailing Only Jon Rahm

-- 2022 Masters odds are out with 73 players listed, and Jon Rahm is the favorite at 9-1 at BetMGM.
+- 2022 Masters odds are with Jon Rahm listed as the favorite.

 - Rahm's been the best player in the world over the last year, and has a strong course history at Augusta.
-MGM also listed Tiger Woods, who is unlikely to play as he recovers from a car crash in early 2021.
+But Collin Morikawa is rising quickly up the board.

-- Get complete Masters odds for next year below.
+- Get complete Masters odds for April below.

 2022 Masters Odds

 |Si Woo Kim||+10000|

 |Jose Maria Olazabal||+100000|

 For some, betting the Masters is a year-round event.
 You wait patiently to pick off numbers on players you think will have shorter odds before it starts in April.
 Or take a shot on someone who has struggled early in the new season but always plays well at Augusta.